sermojohn/gitmono/README.md

 # gitmono
 Git wrapper for monorepos

-All commands take one  as input the monorepo project to operate on.
-The flag defaults to '.' that enables the tool for non-monorepos.
-The project points to a monorepo subdirectory.
 This tool provides commands to manage versioning of projects in monorepos.

+All commands accept flag (`-p`) the monorepo project to operate on.
+The flag defaults to `.` that enables the tool for non-monorepos.
+The project also defines the subdirectory of the project from the root path.

 ## Commands